Our Team

 Anicia Battles

-Sahkiya approaches life with a profound belief in the power of love and learning, embodying a learner’s mindset and an open heart in all endeavors.
-With a high ACEs score, Sahkiya believes in the transformative value of life experiences.
-She embraces the trauma and adversity she has faced as opportunities for personal growth and learning.
-Sahkiya brings this perspective to her work, advocating for the recognition and elevation of nontraditional bodies of knowledge.
+Sahkiya approaches life with a profound belief in the power of love and learning, embodying a learner’s mindset and an open heart in all her endeavors.
+Drawing from her own high ACEs score, Sahkiya believes in the transformative value of lived experience.
+She brings this perspective to her work, advocating for the recognition and elevation of nontraditional bodies of knowledge.

 Bridget Lecheile